-The results in the current study highlights the importance of carefully selecting the data depending on the research question.
-For example, the allometric scaling of BMR is used in comparative veterinary medicine to estimate drug dosage in species for where there is little or no information.
-However, during general anesthesia, the mode of ventilation and anesthetic dose may also depend on the individual species mode of breathing (Le-Bert et al., 2024).
-When adaptating the manual ventialtion mode for the bottlenose dolphin, which has a lower breathing frequency, and higher tidal volume as compared with terrestrial mammals, and breaths that begin with exhalation followed by inhalation and long inter-breathing intervals (Fahlman et al., 2015; Fahlman et al., 2017; Piscitelli-Doshkov et al., 2024), it helped improve ventilation and gas exchange during anesthesia (Le-Bert et al., 2024).
+The results in the current study highlight the importance of carefully selecting the data depending on the research question.
+For example, the allometric scaling of BMR is used in comparative veterinary medicine to estimate drug dosage in species for which there is little or no information.
+However, during general anesthesia, the mode of ventilation and anesthetic dose may also depend on the individual species’ mode of breathing (Le-Bert et al., 2024).
+For example, adapting the manual ventilation mode for the bottlenose dolphin helped improve ventilation and gas exchange during anesthesia (Le-Bert et al., 2024), since this species has a lower breathing frequency, higher tidal volume as compared with terrestrial mammals, breaths that begin with exhalation followed by inhalation, and long inter-breathing intervals (Fahlman et al., 2015; Fahlman et al., 2017; Piscitelli-Doshkov et al., 2024).

 The results presented here highlight how comparative respiratory physiology may provide useful for comparative medicine and wildlife conservation.
 Breathing frequency is relatively easy to measure and is a potentially useful index for respiratory health and overall stress (Divers, 2008).
 However, this requires measurements that define baseline values, which may be logistically challenging when dealing with larger, exotic, and difficult-to-study species (He et al., 2023).
 In the current study, collaboration with several institutions that house terrestrial, semi-aquatic, and aquatic mammals permitted non-invasive data collection which provided baseline respiratory information that could be used to identify respiratory health in wild species.
-For example, respiratory disease is one of the most common causes for morbidity and mortality in cetaceans in both ehe wild animals and housed in managed care (Sharp et al., 2014; Sweeney and Ridgway, 1975; Venn-Watson et al., 2012).
+For example, respiratory disease is one of the most common causes for morbidity and mortality in cetaceans in both wild animals and those housed in managed care (Sharp et al., 2014; Sweeney and Ridgway, 1975; Venn-Watson et al., 2012).
 Respiratory disease is often masked and symptoms often occur when the disease has progressed to an advanced stage.
 Thus, breathing frequency may be a simple and useful method to evaluate respiratory health and stress.
-In poorly studied species, allometric extrapolation from related wild species may complement wildlife health assessments, , including habitat quality monitoring, climate change and human activities impact, and early management of potential disease outbreaks.
+In poorly studied species, allometric extrapolation from related wild species may complement wildlife health assessments, including habitat quality monitoring, climate change and human activities impact, and early management of potential disease outbreaks.

-From a clinical point-of-view, empirical extrapolation of medical protocols or drug delivery is already common practice but may result in problems when extrapolating between species (Freitas and Carregaro, 2013; Mahmood, 2007).
-Clinicians often use allometric scaling of BMR to estimate drug dose or other clinical assessments, while species specific physiological details, such as respiratory rate, are often ignored (Freitas and Carregaro, 2013; Mahmood, 2007).
+From a clinical point-of-view, empirical extrapolation of medical protocols or drug delivery is already common practice, but may result in problems when extrapolating between species (Freitas and Carregaro, 2013; Mahmood, 2007).
+Clinicians often use allometric scaling of BMR to estimate drug dose or other clinical assessments, while species-specific physiological details, such as respiratory rate, are often ignored (Freitas and Carregaro, 2013; Mahmood, 2007).
 The allometric relationship presented here, using data collected on animals with a basal definition, provides a complementary method to evaluate baseline respiratory physiology, which reduces the risk of medical extrapolation, improving safety and efficacy.
 Moreover, understanding how breathing frequency scales with size between species permits an initial evaluation of respiratory and systematic health.
 This may be particularly valuable in a field setting approach, where rapid triage and prioritization is required before a more detailed comprehensive diagnostis of respiratory or other underlying disorders are possible.

 5. Conclusion